yalmip/yalmip.github.io/_posts/examples/2021-04-28-starshaped.md

 In the world between convex and non-convex sets, there is a geometry which is called [star-convex (star-domain, star-shaped, radially convex)](https://en.wikipedia.org/wiki/Star_domain).
 As the name reveals, a classical drawing of a star (centered around the origin) is a special case.

 Mathematically, the definition of a star-convex set is that all points between the origin and any point in the set is in the set.
 Compare this to the definition of a convex set where all points on a line between any two points are in the set.
 Loosely speaking, it is convex w.r.t a particular point (here the origin).
-The origin can be changed to some other point by translating the whole set and defining star convexity w.r.t the translated origin.
+The origin can be changed to some other point by translating the whole set and defining star-convexity w.r.t the translated origin.

 Here, we will play around a bit with star-convex polygons, modelling them both manually and by using built-in support.